 Only one cable hole

 For a large living space, you may want an oversized media console, such as the Camryn TV Stand.
 This beautifully made piece is 79 inches long, allowing you to place a TV up to 88 inches on top of it.
-Plus, it can support up to 250 pounds, thanks to its durable solid acacia wood construction.
+It can support up to 250 pounds, thanks to its durable solid acacia wood construction.

 The Camryn TV Stand has four drawers along the top, as well as lower sliding doors that reveal inner shelving for accessories and consoles.
 The doors feature vertical slats for a pop of texture, and the whole thing is mounted on a black metal frame with gold caps on the legs for a mid-century appearance.
 The stand has a cable management slot in the back that you can thread wires through, but the downside is there’s just one hole in the center, making it hard to store electronics on either side of the large piece.

-Best for Corners: Walker Edison Cordoba 44 in.
+Walker Edison Cordoba 44 in.
 Wood Corner TV Stand

 Fits perfectly in corners